jonathan-kee/examTopicScraper/README.md

 ![Scape raw document from website using inspect network and code](./screenshots/inspectNetworkAsset.png)

+# ETL failure recovery
+1) What happens if scraping fail, how to recover?
+2) What happens if transformation fail, how to recover?
+3) What happens if presentation fail, how to recover?

 # Browserless Pipeline commands
 1) npm run unitTest -- build/test/extractAllRawDocument.test.js
 2) java -jar /Users/jonathankee/examTopicScraper/static_page/build/libs/static_page-1.0-SNAPSHOT-all.jar